joebew42/diaspora-replica/README.md

 ## Which Operating Systems are supported?

-At the moment we support **Ubuntu 12.04LTS Server** and **CentOS 6.4**
+* Ubuntu 14.04LTS Server
+* Ubuntu 12.04LTS Server
+* CentOS 6.4

 ### Choosing the OS from Vagrantfile

-By default the Vagrantfile will creates an Ubuntu box.
-If you want to switch for CentOS, you have to comment out the lines regarding Ubuntu and uncomment the lines about CentOS
+By default the ``Vagrantfile`` is configured to run an Ubuntu 14.04LTS Server box.
+If you want to switch to Ubuntu 12.04LTS Server or CentOS 6.4, you have to edit the file.

 ## How to contribute this project